 After completing his training as a physician specializing in infectious diseases and public health in New York City, Dr. Kamran Khan returns to Toronto just before the city’s SARS outbreak begins.

-To support growth prospects, BioDiaspora completes a Series A financial investment with Horizons Ventures and renames the company to BlueDot – a metaphor for our small world.
+To support growth prospects, BioDiaspora completes a seed round with Horizons Ventures, a private investment of Sir Li Ka-shing, and renames the company to BlueDot – a metaphor for our small world.